Put Yourself First: Tips For Caring For Your Mental Health

 TIP 3: HUMAN CONNECTION

 Humans crave human connection.
-Depending on where you are in Australia, this connection may have to be virtual.
-But for now, it will do! “[We] are social creatures and we need connection,” says Nurick.
+It doesn’t matter if you consider yourself an introvert, everyone needs to feel part of something. “[We] are social creatures and we need connection,” says Nurick.
 “It is not optional for our mental health.”
-We suggest scheduling Zoom or FaceTime drinks with your friends or having a family games night over Skype.
-And if you are lucky enough to be able to see people in person, make the most of it.
+We suggest scheduling Zoom or FaceTime drinks with your friends or having a family games night over Skype if you’re missing loved ones overseas.
+And if you are lucky enough to be able to see the people closest to you in person, make the most of it.

 TIP 4: DOWN TIME